betatim/TimsHome/content/20160229-openscienceprize.md

 In the end a huge number of people contributed to the final proposal.
 I think once one outsider joins (who happens to be super well connected) it becomes much easier for others to sign on.
-The most surprising was that people I had contacted earlier and who were only mildly interested suddenly did join and contributed!
+The most surprising thing for me was that people I had contacted earlier and who were only mildly interested suddenly did join and contributed!

 There was a lot of editing, discussing, to-and-fro'ing, and tons of ideation, as well as some [grant-y language].
-Some discussions we could not settle in time for the deadline, which jsut shows how difficult it is to get this right.
+We could not settle all discussions in time for the deadline, which shows you how difficult it is to get this right.

 The proposal we got in the end was much better than what we started with.
 Several organisations and publishers showed their interest.
-The proposal itself has received nearly 500 unique visits, and has more stars then any other github repo I have created.
-For what that is worth, I will book it under success.
+The proposal itself has received nearly 500 unique visits, and has more stars then any other GitHub repo I have ever created.
+This is not meant as a `#humblebrag`, I am still amazed that this happened.
+It shows you the power of the internet.

+For what that is worth, I will book this as a success.

 ## Openness first